 How do I make a contribution?
-A contribution can be made by simply pressing one of the red buttons with a designated dollar amount.
+Gifts can be made by pressing one of the red buttons with a designated dollar amount.
 Please make sure your mailing address matches the billing address for your credit/debit card.

-Is my donation tax deductible?
-Yes!
-You will receive a receipt for your gift sent to the email address you provide.
+Is my gift tax deductible?
+Yes, and you will receive a receipt for your gift sent to the email address you provide.

-Will my gift count towards Alumni Association Sustaining Membership, President’s Club, and other Ohio State donor recognition programs?
+Will my gift count towards Alumni Association Membership, President’s Club and other Ohio State donor recognition programs?

 When will my credit card be charged?
 Your credit card will be charged immediately upon finalizing your gift on the site.